mhoehle/hoehleatsu.github.io/_posts/2016-05-22-proofCalculation.md

 Another example is The German Federal Government’s [4th Report on Poverty and Wealth](http://www.bmas.de/DE/Service/Medien/Publikationen/a334-4-armuts-reichtumsbericht-2013.html).
 The report consists of a total of 549 pages with the pure table appendix fun starting on p.
 518 including, e.g., age-adjusted ORs obtained from logistic regression modelling (p.523).

-Even though dynamic report generation, graphical & interactive visualizations have developed to a point making such tables obsolete, this does not change the fact that the results still need to be **correct**.
-As a consequence, the results need to be validated to ensure their correctness, sometimes even beyond any doubt!
+Even though dynamic & web-based reporting coupled with graphical & interactive visualizations have developed to a point making such tables obsolete, this does not change the fact that the results still need to be **correct**.
+As a consequence, the results need to be validated to ensure their correctness, occasionally even beyond any doubt!
 In what follow we will use the term **result** to describe an output element of the statistical analysis.
 In most cases results are numbers, but we shall use the term number and result interchangeably.
-However, results could also denote higher level output elements (e.g. tables, a specific line in a graph).
+However, results could also denote higher level output elements, e.g., complete tables, a specific line in a graph or the complete output of a particular query.

-Surprisingly, statistics students are taught very little on how to address such a problem using what we do best: statistics.
+Surprisingly, statistics students are taught very little about addressing such a task using what we do best: statistics.
 We teach about the median, censoring & truncation, complex modelling and computer intensive inference methods.
 Maybe we even tell them about `knitr` as way to get the same results twice (a minimum requirement to ensure correctness).
-However, spraying out numbers (even from the most beautiful model) is **not cool** if the initial data-munging went wrong or if your quotient is obtained by dividing with the wrong denominator .
+However, spraying out numbers (even from the most beautiful model) is **not cool** if the initial data-munging went wrong or if your quotient is obtained by dividing with the wrong denominator.

 The on-going discussion of **reproducible research** aims at the core of this problem: How to ensure that your analysis re-producible and correct?
 As modern statistics becomes more and more programming oriented it appears natural to seek inspiration from the discipline of **software testing**.
-Another entertaining branch is the concept of optimal **proofreading**.
+Another entertaining source of inspiration is the concept of optimal **proofreading**.
 This dates back to the 1970-1980s,  where the problem is formulated as the search for an optimal stopping rules for the process of checking a text consisting of \\(M\\) words -- see for example Yang et al. (1982).
-Periodically, the software development community re-visits these works -- for example by making it more accessible for computer scientists (Hayes, 2010).
+Periodically, the software development community re-visits these works -- see for example Hayes (2010).
 Singpurwalla and Wilson (1999) give a thorough exposition of treating uncertainty in the context of software engineering by interfacing between statistics and software engineering.

 # Proofcalculation